yao-creative/yiyaotan-site/content/about/index.md

 ---
 I'm the one on the left in the photo :D!

-My name Yi Yao Tan.
-I usually go by Yao since I was young.
+My name Yao.
 Growing up I've lived in 5 countries, a total of three continents.

 I am currently pursuing an MSc in Mathematics and Foundations of Computer Science at the University of Oxford.
 Previously I graduated with a BSc in Mathematics and Computer Science in École Polytechnique (l'X) in Paris.
 My cohort was absolutely phenomenal.
 My interests include Probability, Networks, and Machine Learning.
 I have extensive research experience in network analysis in supply chain reconstruction, transformer image segmentation, combinatorics, and high-performance computing.